 BMC Discovery on CentOS 7 compared to previous versions

-This section introduces the main system-level differences between BMC Discovery versions running on CentOS 7, and earlier versions running CentOS 6, and how those changes affect BMC Discovery users.
-Your appliance will only be running on CentOS 7 if you installed BMC Discovery 12.0, or upgraded from an 11.3 appliance that was installed as a new version.
-Upgrades originating from versions earlier than version 11.3 run CentOS 6.
+This section introduces the main system level differences between BMC Discovery versions before 11.3 and 11.3 running on CentOS 7, and how those changes affect BMC Discovery users.
+Your appliance will only be running on CentOS 7 if you installed BMC Discovery 11.3 as a new version.
+Upgrades from versions earlier than version 11.3 run CentOS 6.

-BMC Discovery is available on CentOS 7 and Red Hat Enterprise Linux 7 (RHEL 7).
-BMC Discovery on RHEL 7 is a separately licensed release.
+BMC Discovery 11.3 patch 6 is available on CentOS 7 and Red Hat Enterprise Linux 7 (RHEL 7).
+BMC Discovery 11.3 patch 6 on RHEL 7 is a separately licensed release.

-Functionally, RHEL 7 is no different from CentOS 7.
-On this page references to CentOS 7 apply equally to RHEL 7.
+Functionally RHEL 7 is no different from CentOS 7.
+In this page references to CentOS 7 apply equally to RHEL 7.